risc0-labs/eq-service/README.md

    - Fetch blob data.
    - Get headers.
    - Retrieve Merkle tree proofs for blobs.
-1. [Succinct's prover network](https://docs.succinct.xyz/docs/sp1/prover-network/quickstart) as a provider to generate Zero-Knowledge Proofs (ZKPs) of data existing on Celestia.
+1. A chain hosting Boundless marketplace (Ethereum/Base) to:
+   - Submit proof requests and escrow eth to pay for proving
+   - Retrieve completed proofs
-   _See the [ZKP program](./program-keccak-inclusion/src/main.rs) for details on what is proven._
+   _See the [ZKP program](./program-keccak-inclusion/guest/src/main.rs) for details on what is proven._

 ## Interact